 Intimate learning environment

-Supplement classes with electives for individual career path
+Supplement classes with electives for an individual career path

-Option of Comprehensive Exam, Thesis, or Culminating project.
+The option of a Comprehensive Exam, Thesis, or Culminating project.

 Career Pathways Related to the Degree: